MonikaBarget/distant-reading/docs/index.md

 # Welcome to Distant Reading

-This is the documentation for the DistantReading project.
+The repository contains files and documentation for teaching distant reading in the humanities and social sciences.